Rebecca Minkoff (company): History

 In 2001, Rebecca Minkoff began working on her own fashion designs.
-Her first national recognition came when actress Jenna Elfman wore an "I Love New York" T-shirt Minkoff designed on the Jay Leno show.
+Her first national recognition came when actress Jenna Elfman wore a Minkoff-designed "I Love New York" T-shirt on The Tonight Show with Jay Leno.
 In 2005, Rebecca Minkoff incorporated the company and co-founded the brand with her brother Uri Minkoff, who had founded a small handful of health-care and technology startups, joined her, and they officially launched Rebecca Minkoff LLC.
 Since the launch, the Rebecca Minkoff brand has seen been distributed in over 900 stores worldwide and has received several awards, including the Breakthrough Designer Award at the Accessories Council Excellence Awards, announced as a member of the first-ever New York State Council on Women and Girls, and has been an active member of the Council of Fashion Designers of America.
-Today, the brand has brought their retail store concept to Chicago, and has a store targeting the next-gen shopper on Melrose Avenue in Los Angeles.
+The brand has since brought their retail store concept to Chicago, and has a store targeting the next-gen shopper on Melrose Avenue in Los Angeles.